A photography workshop through wild Mongolia

 This trip will have medium to high emotional demands.
 You will get to know the children and get a glimpse into their lives, and that will push you emotionally to face the fact that much of the world lives on very little.
 Additionally, the NGO deals with children leaving difficult situations and some stories or concepts could be upsetting.
 This is an unfortunate reality for some children and thankfully companies like Beautiful Hearts exists to help them find a new way forward and support them while they do it.

 Mongolia is HUGE.
 It is a massive country.
 We will fly to western Mongolia but from there will be some long driving days to get to vistas and viewpoints and remote areas.
-We will drive between spots in multiple jeep-style cars.
+We will drive between spots in multiple jeep-style cars – roads will be bumpy but the landscapes will be beautiful.

 In Ulaanbaatar we will eat at restaurants, but when in western Mongolia you can expect a lot of home-cooking.
 We will have a team chef travelling with us preparing regional and local dishes, which will be basic but delicious.
 Accommodation will be basic but clean and safe, twin beds in a variety of styles of accommodation from small hotels to gers to b+b style homestays.